 How to Give Money to Children or Relatives

-Giving money to children or relatives requires you to take a few IRS-related rules into ...
-What we're going to talk about...
+Giving money to children or relatives requires you to take a few IRS-related rules into consideration.
+Give money to children or relatives...